 managed investment scheme need to be offered to Australian

-investors using a product disclosure statement (PDS) as this gives
+investors using a product disclosure statement (PDS), which

-in a managed investment scheme or it may even be an illegal
+protections as a unit in a managed investment scheme, or it may be

 ICOs are highly speculative investments that are mostly

-unregulated, and some have turned out to be nothing more than
+unregulated, and many have turned out to be scams.
+If the ICO

-Before you decide to invest in an ICO you'll need to do a lot of
+Before you decide to invest in an ICO, you'll need to do a lot